eternal-flame-AD/pow-buster/README.md

 - For Anubis target, this assumes the server is 64-bit (i.e. is able to accept a signed 64-bit nonce).
 - AVX-512 build requires Rust 1.89 or later.
 - This is designed for "low", practical-for-a-website difficulty settings, A $1 - P_{geom}(80e7, 1/\text{difficulty})$ chance of failure for any particular challenge, which for 1e8 (takes about 10 seconds on a browser for mCaptcha and an eternity for Anubis) is about 0.03%.
 Go-away solver explores the full solution space and guarantees a solution if one exists.
-- The WGSL implementation may not be optimized for performance.
-I am not good at shader programming.

 ## Ethical Disclaimer (i.e. the "How Dare you Publish this?" question)